potatoscript/potatoscript/README.md

 Furthermore, my pursuit of knowledge is ongoing, as I am presently advancing my expertise in Python to further augment my skill set.
 Beyond my technical proficiencies, my current professional engagement is with a semiconductor company that handles the processing of approximately 1,000,000 wafer data records in CSV format on a daily basis.
 In my role, I am responsible for the management and transformation of this CSV data into a database using Python.

 To maintain code version control and facilitate collaborative work with my team members, Git was employed.
-We utilized Bitbucket for code sharing and collaboration, and Microsoft SharePoint tools were also instrumental in sharing project documentation internally within the team.
+We utilized GitLab for code sharing and collaboration, and Microsoft SharePoint tools were also instrumental in sharing project documentation internally within the team.

 Thank you for visiting, and if you have any questions or collaboration opportunities, do not hesitate to get in touch.